Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Discussion

 In the opposite extreme, the competitive accretion (CA) model predicts that cores as discrete objects are relatively unimportant to the final outcome of star formation \citep{Zinnecker_1982, Bonnell_2001a, Bonnell_2001b}.
 Instead, massive stars form at the center of clouds within the largest gravitational potential well, which funnels material inwards and facilitates high stellar accretion rates.
 In this case, core masses are independent of the final masses of the stars that form within them, and massive starless cores never exist \citep{Smith_2009, Mairs_2014}.
 The CA model stresses the importance of the local environment and role of neighboring stars.
 In our model, cores form both outside and inside filamentary regions, where the latter has the greatest ability for cores (and protostars) to grow due to inflowing gas.
-We find that Phase III cores tend to have closer near-neighbors (see Fig.\ \ref{fig:maps_corephases}) and higher masses, suggesting that environment has some influence on the progression of core evolution.
-The difference in clustering between Phase I/II cores and Phase III cores may be in part because some fraction of cores disperse before reaching Phase III, which could be more likely to occur if their local environment does not allow sufficient mass accretion to trigger collapse.
-However, we note that cores form in both clustered and isolated regions and, given the similarity between the distributions in Fig.\ \ref{fig:maps_corephases}, the environment appears to play a relatively minor role, at least for low-mass star formation.
-Future studies of simulations that include outflows are needed to fully understand the effects of possible interactions between cores in the more crowded environment.
+We find that Phase III cores tend to have closer near-neighbors, $\bar d= 0.13^{+0.06}_{-0.05}$ versus $\bar d= 0.17^{+0.1}_{-0.07}$ and $\bar d=0.18^{+0.13}_{-0.07}$ (see Table \ref{table:properties}) for Phase I and II cores.
+This suggests that environment has some influence on the progression of core evolution.
+The difference in clustering between Phase I/II cores and Phase III cores may be in part because some fraction of cores disperse before reaching Phase III, which could be more likely to occur if the local environment does not allow sufficient mass accretion to trigger collapse.